Caring For Clients Since 1958

 There are many pitfalls to be aware of if you’re a professional with a developing disability.
 When the disability comes on gradually – through a progressive disease like Parkinson’s, heart disease, cancer or other slowly developing conditions – it’s common to develop “coping strategies” to mitigate the impact of your progressing disability.
 You may avoid more difficult tasks by delegating those tasks to other professionals.
 You might end up reducing the amount of time you practice.

-What’s more, these approaches rarely provide long-term solutions.
+What’s more, compensation strategies rarely provide long-term solutions.
 You may ultimately be forced to consider going out on disability because you cannot safely continue to practice, even though you may still have a strong desire to do so.
-But this could result in late filing/notice issues.

 Psychiatric Conditions Can Be Grounds For Disability Claims